ErikOSorensen/mmkariv/README.md

 workstation (Xeon E-2136 & 3.3GHz, 40GB memory), each branch takes on average a
 bit more than 20 minutes, so there are about 30 individuals processed per hour, or about 12 hours in total for this task with memory usage at about 25 GB.
+The parallel computations are controlled by the `future` library, and in `main.R` there is a line to control how many worker processes to start:

+> tar_make_future(workers = 12)

+Set the number of workers to a number that is compatible with the number of cores you can set aside (multiply by two if your processor allows hyperthreading).

 Given the revealed preference statistics, the time needed to reproduce the analyses is trivial (less than a minute).